National Interpreting Service

 It is important for you to know that the interpreter will be signing everything you say, and will be saying everything that the Deaf person signs.
 It is typical to want to watch the interpreter as they sign.
 However, it is most appropriate to watch the Deaf person as you speak, as well as watching the Deaf person as they sign (although the voice you hear will be coming from the interpreter).
 It is helpful to speak directly to the Deaf person (instead of saying “tell her…” Also, the interpreter will speak in first person as well when voicing for the Deaf person.
 The communication and relationship are between yourself and the Deaf person.
 The interpreter is there to facilitate the communication and not a party to the situation.

 The interpreters are professional and are comfortable with working with you.
 In addition, the Deaf person is usually experienced in working with interpreters.
 We are sure you will appreciate how smooth your communication is with our services.
 That way you can attend to your business, your patients, your clients, your boss, or your employees – and not worry about the fact you each speak a different language.

-- Anderson Interpreting Service will attempt to fill every
+- National Interpreting Service will attempt to fill every

 request that we receive.
 The number of certified interpreters

 hasn’t keep pace with the rising demand for interpreting